matrix-org/matrix-spec-proposals/proposals/3856-threads-list-api.md

   an `end` token returned by a previous request to this endpoint.

-  If it is not provided, the homeserver shall return a list of thread roots starting from the last visible event in the room history for the requesting user.
+  If it is not provided, the homeserver shall return a list of thread roots starting from the most recent visible event in the room history for the requesting user.
 * **`limit`**: Optional: a client-defined limit to the maximum number of threads to return per page.
 Must be an integer greater than zero.